Stephen Crane: Spanish–American War

 After staying in Limpsfield, Surrey, for a few days, Crane and Taylor settled in Ravensbrook, a plain brick villa in Oxted.
-Referring to themselves as Mr. and Mrs. Crane, the couple lived openly in England, but Crane concealed the relationship from his friends and family in the United States.
+Referring to themselves as Mr. and Mrs. Crane, the couple lived openly in England, but Crane concealed the relationship from friends and family in the United States.
 Admired in England, Crane thought himself attacked back home: "There seem so many of them in America who want to kill, bury and forget me purely out of unkindness and envy and—my unworthiness, if you choose", he wrote.
 Velestino the dog sickened and died soon after their arrival in England, on August 1.
 Crane, who had a great love for dogs, wrote an emotional letter to a friend an hour after the dog's death, stating that "for eleven days we fought death for him, thinking nothing of anything but his life."
 The Limpsfield-Oxted area was home to members of the socialist Fabian Society and a magnet for writers such as Edmund Gosse, Ford Madox Ford and Edward Garnett.
 Crane also met the Polish-born novelist Joseph Conrad in October 1897, with whom he would have what Crane called a "warm and endless friendship".

 Although Crane was confident among peers, strong negative reviews of the recently published The Third Violet were causing his literary reputation to dwindle.
 Reviewers were also highly critical of Crane's war letters, deeming them self-centered.
 Although The Red Badge of Courage had by this time gone through fourteen printings in the United States and six in England, Crane was running out of money.
-To survive financially, he worked at a feverish pitch, writing prolifically for both the English and the American markets.
+To survive financially, he wrote prolifically for both the English and the American markets.
 He wrote in quick succession stories such as The Monster, "The Bride Comes to Yellow Sky", "Death and the Child" and "The Blue Hotel".
 Crane began to attach price tags to his new works of fiction, hoping that "The Bride", for example, would fetch $175.